 When you drag a swatch from the Colours section to this section, you can override its value.
+You can also override a colour with a texture.
 The default override mode is set to New RGBA so you can override the RGB value as well as the transparency value.